-The Last Page is a cozy, bookish romance that feels like a love letter to independent bookstores and the people who keep them alive.
-Set in New York City, it follows Ella, who’s worked at The Last Page since her teenage years and thought she’d one day run it—only to discover the store has been left to the owner’s grandson, Henry, after his death.
+The Last Page is a cozy, bookish romance that feels like a love letter to independent bookstores.
+Set in New York City, it follows Ella, a longtime bookseller who expects to inherit the shop she loves—only to learn it’s been left to the owner’s grandson, Henry.

 Thanks to NetGalley, Crooked Lane Books, and Edelweiss for the ARC.
 All opinions are my own.